mwenechac/loan_service/README.md

 # Loan Service
 A simple loan api for initiating loans, making payments and checking outstanding balances.
-The api is build using Djanog and Django rest framework
+The api is built using Djanog and Django rest framework

 ## Directory Structure
 The directory structure has a modular approach for separation of concerns.

-1. **App**: This directory contains app, core, payment, load, and balance subdirectories as follows:
+1. **App**: This directory contains app, core, payment, loan, and balance subdirectories as follows:

-    - App: This is the main directory used to run the app
+    - App: This is the main directory used to manage and run the service.
-    - Core: This subdirectory holds the shared business logic between various components of the services such as models, core unit tests and business logic.
+    - Core: This subdirectory holds shared business logic between various components of the service such as models, core unit tests and business logic etc.
     - Payment: This subdirectory holds the implementation of the payment api with its associated unit tests.
     - Loan: This subdirectory holds the implementation of the initiate loan api with its associated unit tests.
     - Balance: This subdirectory holds the implementation of the get balance api with its associated unit tests.